-In theory there was no particular reason why I should become a winemaker, yet everything lead me to this.
-A former journalist, teacher and writer, my growing desire to make wine and own a domaine came to fruition in 1998.
-Since then, every day has been magical, sensual, a wonderful discovery, and a learning process which I love to share.
-For me, the word “culture” has found its roots again… its humanity, its never-ending story.
+In theory there was no particular reason why Pascale should become a winemaker, yet everything led her to this.
+A former journalist, teacher and writer, she told us: “my growing desire to make wine and own a domaine came to fruition in 1998.
+Since then, every day has been magical, sensual, a wonderful discovery, and a learning process.”
+For her, the word “culture” has found its roots again — never-ending story of our shared humanity.

 Diane Losfelt of Chateau de l'Engarran

 Her guiding principles are: authentic terroirs, elegance and personality.
 Each of her wines shows a strong character and high style, like the winemaker herself.
 She makes red, rosé and white wines, AOP Languedoc, AOP Grés de Montpellier, AOP Saint Georges d’Orques and Pays d’Oc—are character wines, each with its own signature and style.

 The beautiful 17th century chateau with a romantic formal French garden, is surrounded by 60 hectares of vineyards.
 The terroir consists of round pebbles on red earth, geologically similar to that of Chateauneuf du Pape and hydrologically similar to that of the Graves de Bordeaux, giving distinctive style to these delicious wines.